Paopun20/FNF-HyperCode-Engine/README.md

 ## About
 HyperCode Engine is a fork of the Psych Engine

-> ⚠️ Not much of the original codebase remains… Rewrite until nothing remains of the original.
-LOL /j

 # Features:
 - **Custom Menu [It should be stable now, right?]**
   Create a menu using HScript!
 This allows for more complex and customizable menus.